 Incorporating lots of light into your Scandinavian interior design theme is paramount and a non-negotiable.
 Earthy, muted tones categorise the theme by natural light hitting honest materials.

-Scandinavian winters are extremely colder to those in the UK, so most older houses will have a chimney or wood burner in the living room.
-However, unlike our fireplaces that are usually the focal point of the room, in Nordic countries they’re traditionally in the corner – often in simple columns.
+Scandinavian winters are so much colder than those in the UK, so most older houses will have a chimney or wood burner in the living room as well as other rooms also.
+However, unlike our fireplaces, which are usually the focal point of the room, in Nordic countries, they’re traditionally in the corner.
+This is because the fire stoves are often in simple, unadorned columns to fit the minimalist design of the room.

 How to achieve Scandinavian interior design?
 One answer is by being greener.

-When it comes to being eco-friendly, the Swedes are leagues ahead of most countries; they’ve been implementing ways to create greener homes forever.
+When it comes to being eco-friendly, the Swedes are leagues ahead of most countries; they’ve been implementing ways to create greener homes for a very long time.
 Features like triple-glazing, wall and roof insulation and ground source heat pumps are all standard aspects of Swedish houses.

 Declutter!
 We’ve said it before, and we’re saying it again – Scandi design features functionality over aesthetics; that is the crux of the theme!